 Repair or Replace Calamity Damaged or Destroyed Property

-Under Florida Law, if a property is damaged or destroyed by misfortune or calamity after the damage or destruction occurs, the property owner may continue the homestead exemption.
+Under Florida Law, if a property is damaged or destroyed by misfortune or calamity, the property owner may continue the homestead exemption after the damage or destruction occurs.
 The calamity provision in Florida Law protects property owners from an increase in their assessed value following a catastrophe when repairing/rebuilding their property.
-The owner must notify the Property Appraiser that they intend to repair or rebuild the property and use the property as the primary residence following the completion of repairs.
-Review the scenarios below to better understand how this may impact your property taxes:
+The owner must notify the Property Appraiser that they intend to repair or rebuild the property and use the property as the primary residence following completion.

-- Elect not to rebuild - If homesteaded, the exemption will be removed on the January 1 following the damage and the property owner will have the 3-tax year statutory window to port (transfer) any Save-Our-Homes (SOH) assessment differential to a new homestead.
-Properties without a homestead will maintain the 10% non-homestead cap.
+- Elect not to rebuild - If homesteaded, the exemption will be removed on the January 1 following the damage, and the property owner will have a window of 3-tax years beginning on the January 1 following the damage event to port (transfer) any Save-Our-Homes (SOH) assessment differential to a new homestead.
+Properties without a homestead exemption will maintain the 10% non-homestead cap.

-- Elevate & Repair or Rebuild (flooded properties) - If the property owner elevates (lifts) the lowest living level of the structure above base flood elevation, converts the at grade level from living to parking/storage/access and builds above, or builds a new code compliant structure, the improvements that are elevated will remain under the cap if they do not exceed 110% of the original structure’s living area or 1,500 SF, whichever is greater.
-In addition, the value of the newly constructed subarea(s) at grade level will not be added above the assessed value cap if the at grade area does not exceed 110% of the original living area that was elevated and is only used for parking, storage or access.
-For the purpose of the calamity calculation, the square feet of living area includes the heated/cooled areas of the original structure (Subareas: BAS, BSF, USF in all homes and LAF in homes built prior to 1975).
-Affected property owners have 5 years from the January 1 following the damage or destruction of the property to commence the changes, additions, or improvements.
-The commencement date is triggered by pulling a building permit.
+- Elevate & Repair or Rebuild (flooded properties) - If the property owner elevates (lifts) the lowest living level of the structure above base flood elevation, converts the at grade level from living to parking/storage/access and builds above, or builds a new code compliant structure, the improvements that are elevated will remain under the cap if they do not exceed the respective calamity allowance for their property per Florida statutes.
+In addition, the value of the newly constructed subarea(s) at grade level will not be added above the assessed value cap if the at grade area does not exceed the respective calamity allowance based on the original living area of the damaged home, provided the at grade area is only used for parking, storage, covered porch, or access to the upper stories.
+The respective calamity allowances per statute are as follows:

 - The square footage of each subarea can be found on our website (https://www.pcpao.gov) by searching for the property and navigating to the Building Information section on the Property Details page.
 See the example (Ex:1) below.